erick-fda/comp8851-assignment-02/README.txt

         ./COMP8851_Asg02_A00925871/Question02/

 3.) --------------------------------------------------------------------------------------
-    To allow for finding the Kth item in the tree, each node should keep two int fields indicating its number of left and right children.
+    To allow for finding the Kth smallest item in the tree, each node should keep two int fields indicating its number of left and right children.
 To keep this value up-to-date, the recursive insert() and remove() methods should each return a boolean indicating whether a node was successfully added or removed.
 This boolean should propagate back up through the insert() or remove() call stack, and every node should either